 Louise is the founder of TheAdventureLand.com, where she and her associates blog about Outdoor experiences, tips & tricks that will help you have an exciting adventure.
 She is also a tour guide of travel company where she learned many things about wilderness.
 “Let’s pack our bags and explore the world!”.
-Follow her on Twitter and on Google+.
+Follow her on Twitter.

 Puerto Rico trip planning: Plan your trip with ViaHero (5% discount courtesy of Earth’s Attractions – use EARTHSATTRACTIONS as coupon code)

 2 thoughts on “Puerto Rico Bucketlist: 5 Awesome Things You Should Do”

 Puerto Rico is so picturesque!
 Love your write-up here, I’m definitely going to have to try some of these when I’m in Puerto Rico again.
 I went once with my family when I was pretty young, but I definitely didn’t get to do cool things like surfing, caving, camping, etc. Guess there’s always next time 🙂